yuan569/Html5-File-Upload/README.md

 </div>
 ```

-4. Include the Javascript at the bottom of your page before the closing "body" tag:
+4. Include the Javascript at the bottom of your page before the closing `</body>` tag:
 ```bash
 <script src="path/to/dist/fileupload.js"></script>
 ```